tmaxsoft-us/oftools_docs/compile/README.md

     - Required: no
     - Internally, it will trigger `tdlupdate` command to deploy the file to the tdl library.

-- as any other section, a section of the **deploy** division accepts environment and filter variables definitions.
+- as any other section, a section of the **deploy** division accepts environment and filter functions definitions.

 ![alt-text](./reference_images/5_profile_deploy_division.png)